syncfusion-content/blazor-docs/blazor/maps/markers.md

+---
+layout: post
+title: Markers in Blazor Maps Component | Syncfusion
+description: Learn about Markers in Blazor Maps component of Syncfusion, and more details.
+platform: Blazor
+control: Maps
+documentation: ug
+---

 # Markers

 Markers are notes that are used to leave a message on the Maps component.
 It indicates or marks a specific location with desired symbols on the maps.